neuropoly/totalspineseg/README.md

 If you use this model, please cite our work:
 > Warszawer Y, Molinier N, Valošek J, Shirbint E, Benveniste PL, Achiron A, Eshaghi A and Cohen-Adad J. _Fully Automatic Vertebrae and Spinal Cord Segmentation Using a Hybrid Approach Combining nnU-Net and Iterative Algorithm_.
 Proceedings of the 32th Annual Meeting of ISMRM.
 2024

+Please also cite nnUNet since our work is heavily based on it:
+> Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
+Nature methods, 18(2), 203-211.

 - [Model Description](#model-description)
 - [Dependencies](#dependencies)
 - [Installation](#installation)